Photo Surfaces Of Sam Elliott When He Was A Teenager

 Paramount Plus / YouTube

-Sam Elliott has had the same look for decades.
-Sure, his hair has turned white over the years, but other than that, his appearance has basically remained the same.
+Sam Elliott‘s appearance has barely changed over the past few decades.
+You could say he has a signature “look” for sure!
+His hair has turned white, but other than that, his appearance has basically remained the same.

 Elliott is known for starring in many iconic projects.
-He played Virgil Earp in Tombstone, starred alongside Patrick Swayze in Road House, and was nominated for an Academy Award for his role in the 2018 remake of A Star is Born.
+He played Virgil Earp in Tombstone, starred alongside Patrick Swayze in Road House, was a regular on the series The Ranch, and was nominated for an Academy Award for his role in the 2018 remake of A Star is Born.

-Currently, Elliott is one of the stars of the Yellowstone prequel series, 1883.
-He plays a character named Shea Brennan, a cowboy and war veteran with a sad past.
-He is tasked with leading the Dutton family from Texas to their eventual home in Montana.
+More recently, Elliott starred in the Yellowstone prequel series, 1883 on Paramount Plus.
+He played a character named Shea Brennan, a cowboy and war veteran with a sad past.
+Brennan led the Dutton family from Texas to their eventual home in Montana.

 An old newspaper article surfaced on social media in 2017 about Elliott winning this award.
 The article listed his involvement in school plays, track, water skiing, football, and vocal performances.
 He was also described as being “dark haired, blue eyed and 6′ 2″ tall.”